jdemarc/100-days-of-code/logs/log10.md

 - Capture groups (\1\2...)
 - .replace()

-**Thoughts**: Capture group lesson just before replace method talks about not repeating matches, but then repeats matches.
+**Thoughts**: Capture group lesson just before replace method talks about not repeating matches, but then repeats matches in the replace method.
+In most cases, I think FCC does a good job at progressing to the next challenge or lesson.
+Today, I didn't feel that way.
+I think there were 'leaps' that needed to be built on more.
+But-- maybe it's just me, and I wasn't in the most excited mood.
+I'm hoping that changes and I can better mentally prepare myself for the sessions.

 **Link to work**: [Regular Expressions](https://github.com/jdemarc/100-days-of-code/tree/main/fcc-js-algorithms-dstructures/regular-expressions)